The energy price cap will go down by £1291 from 1st July

-Ofgem is expected to announce a decrease to the current energy price cap on 23rd May.
+Ofgem have announced a decrease to the energy price cap from 1st July.
 Your savings don't have to wait.
 We have a new fixed price tariff2 available now that’s £2013 below the current price cap.

-Ofgem is expected to announce a decrease to the current energy price cap on 23rd May.
+Ofgem have announced a decrease to the energy price cap from 1st July.
 Your savings don't have to wait.
 We have a new fixed price tariff2 available now that’s £2013 below the current price cap.

 3 more ways you could save on your energy